dotnet/csharplang/proposals/extensions.md

     - Merge the results
     - Next, members that are hidden by other members are removed from the set.
       (note: "base types" means "base extensions and underlying type" for extension types)
-    - Next, extension members are removed if any more specific extension member is applicable.
+    - Next, extension members are removed if they are "hidden" by more specific extension members.
+      For every member `X.M` in the set, where `X` is the type in which the member `M` is declared, the following rules are applied:
+      - If `M` is a method, then all non-method members declared in a less specific type than `X` are removed from the set.
+      - Otherwise, all members declared in a less specific type than `X` are removed from the set.
     - Finally, having removed hidden and less specific members:
       - If the set is empty, proceed to extension methods below.
       - If the set consists of a single member that is not a method, then: